 But I did learn a valuable lesson.
 The trick with Peking Duck is in the carving action.
 Over 20 years ago I purchased a whole Peking Duck from china town in Vancouver thinking that we would eat it for dinner like a roasted chicken.
 We didn’t know how to eat it.
 On my table it was a bony greasy mess and I ended throwing it out.

-Because of my husbands connections through work we kept getting invited to banquets by his colleagues.
+Because of my husbands connections through work we kept getting invited to banquets by his colleagues during my trip to China.
 The food was phenomenal.
 I wish I came to China while I was writing Spoonful Chronicles.
 The experience would have added inspiration into the writing process.
 I used to think that Arabs were masters in the art of overdoing food, but this trip has made me change my mind.